ohirose/bcpd/README.md

 ### Terms and symbols

 - X: Target point set.
 The point set corresponding to the reference shape.
 - Y: Source point set.
 The point set to be deformed.
+The mth point in Y is denoted by ym.
 - N: The number of points in the target point set.
 - M: The number of points in the source point set.
 - D: Dimension of the space in which the source and target point sets are embedded.